jonmosco/kube-ps1/README.md

 ## Colors

 The colors are of my opinion.
-Blue was used as the prefix to match the Kubernetes color as closely as possible.
+Blue was used for the label to match the Kubernetes color as closely as possible.
 Red was chosen as the cluster name to stand out, and cyan for the namespace.
-These can of course be changed.
+These can of course be changed:

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |